mlrun/mlrun/docs/monitoring/model-monitoring.md

 The model monitoring process flow starts with collecting operational data.
 The operational data is converted to vectors, which are posted to the Model Server.
 The model server is then wrapped around a machine learning model that uses a function to calculate predictions based on the available vectors.
-Next, the model server creates a log for the input and output of the vectors, and the entries are written to the production data stream (a v3io stream).
+Next, the model server creates a log for the input and output of the vectors, and the entries are written to the production data stream.
 While the model server is processing the vectors, the stream function monitors the log of the data stream and is triggered when a new log entry is detected.
 The stream function examines the log entry, processes it into statistics which are then written to the statistics databases (parquet file, time series database and key value database).
 The parquet files are written as a feature set under the model monitoring project.
 The parquet files can be read either using `pandas.read_parquet` or `feature_set.get_offline_features`,